 Rehabilitation: A patient is typically admitted for 24-48 hours in the hospital for pain meds, IV antibiotics, and observation.
 The drain will be pulled prior to leaving the hospital, and an extensive rehabilitation program will begin with home exercises 6 times a day and weekly visits to therapy.
 A cryocuff or ice should be used until the first follow up visit at 2 weeks.
 Sutures will be removed at 2 weeks.
 An arm sling immobilizer is worn at all times for several weeks except during exercises and simple daily activities that involve lifting no more than the weight of a coffee cup.
 Strengthening activities that involve internal and external rotation are to be avoided for 6 weeks.
 Patient may expect to return to full activity by about 6 months, although improvement may continue for 1-1 ½ years after surgery.

-Although rare, if the above listed procedures fail to produce results, Reverse Shoulder Arthroplasty (where an artificial ball is placed at the glenoid, and an artificial socket is placed at the humeral head) or Glenohumeral Arthrodesis (total fusion of the joint) may be recommended as salvage options.
+3) Reverse Total Shoulder Replacement may be recommended as an option if the above listed procedures fail to produce results.
+In a Reverse Total Shoulder Replacement, an artificial ball is placed at the glenoid, and an artificial socket is placed at the humeral head.

 Surface replacement arthroplasty.
 Ofer Levy MD.
 Advanced Reconstruction: Shoulder.
 American Academy of Orthopedic Surgeons.
 2007

 Current Trends in Shoulder Arthroplasty.
 The American Journal of Orthopedics.
 December 2007 Vol. XXXVI, Number 12S.

 Treatment of Glenohumeral Arthritis with a Hemi-arthroplasty: A Minimum Five Year Follow-up Outcome Study.
 Michael A. Wirth et al. JBJS Online 2006